blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Vedas.md

 Vedas have their respective [[Vedic Shakhas]].
 Brahmanas are Vedic Sruti works attached to Samhitas

-The Upanishads are late Vedic and post-Vedic Sanskrit texts that "document the transition from the archaic ritualism of the Veda into new religious ideas and institutions" and the emergence of the central religious concepts of Hinduism.
-They are the most recent addition to the Vedas, the oldest scriptures of Hinduism, and deal with meditation, philosophy, consciousness, and ontological knowledge.
-Earlier parts of the Vedas dealt with mantras, benedictions, rituals, ceremonies, and sacrifices.

 - Vedangas (Disciplines)
 	- 6 Vedangas